Jordanfonoscholar237/hgy-careboard/README.md

-# HGY CareBoard Pro Suite v3
+# HGY CareBoard

-HGY CareBoard Pro Suite v3 is a hospital monitoring and care coordination web application prototype for YAOUNDE GENERAL HOSPITAL.
+HGY CareBoard  is a hospital monitoring and care coordination web application prototype for YAOUNDE GENERAL HOSPITAL.

-The platform now includes two experiences:
+The platform includes two experiences:

 - **Staff Portal** for hospital staff, patient monitoring, roster management, clinical records, reports, alerts, and AI-style risk review.
 - **Patient Portal** for a patient to securely view only their own care summary, care team, current orders, lab updates, imaging updates, and shared notes.